-For those women starting with my BBG program, a jump rope is one of the pieces of workout equipment you need for my at-home workouts.
+For those women starting with High Intensity with Kayla, a jump rope is one of the pieces of workout equipment you need for my at-home workouts.

 * Results may vary.
 Strict adherence to the nutrition and exercise guide are required for best results.